-50. The panels will be installed on a tracking rack system, generally aligned in northsouth rows, that utilizes galvanized steel and aluminum for the foundations and frame with a motor that allows the racking to rotate from east to west throughout the day.
-Each tracking rack will contain multiple panels.
+tracking rack will contain multiple panels.
 On the tracking rack system, panels will be approximately 15 feet in height from the ground to the top of the panels when at a 45-degree angle.
 Height may vary due to manufacturer, topography and vegetation constraints and could reach a height of approximately 20 feet from the ground.
-The tracking rack system will be mount on top of steel piers that are typically driven into the ground.75
+The tracking rack system will be mount on top of steel piers that are typically driven into the ground.
+77

-51. Electrical wiring will connect the panels to inverters, which will convert the power from direct current ("DC") to AC.
+- 53. Electrical wiring will connect the panels to inverters, which will convert the power from direct current ("DC") to AC.
 Inverters convert approximately 1,500 volts of DC output of the PV panels to between 650-950 volts of AC.
 The AC will be stepped up through a transformer from the inverter output voltage to 34.5 kilovolt ("kV") and brought via the collection cables to the Project substation.
-The electrical collection system will be installed below-ground, above-ground, or a combination of both.76

-52. If electrical cables are installed below-ground, the DC and AC electrical cables that will be located in a below-ground trench (approximately four feet deep).
-Cables connecting each unit of solar arrays will be directionally bored under county roads.

-53. If electrical cables are installed above-ground, the DC collection cables will be strung under each row of panels on steel arms and a steel cable attached to the steel piers.
-At the end of each row, hanging brackets would connect several racks/rows of cables to a common collection point near their assigned inverter/transformer skid where the cables will be routed below-ground at the minimum depth of at least four feet below grade to the inverter/transformer skid.77 The electrical cables will then be routed below-ground at a minimum depth of at least four feet below grade to a distribution-type pole.
+The electrical collection system will be installed below-ground, above-ground, or a combination of both.78 - 54.
+If electrical cables are installed below-ground, the DC and AC electrical cables that will be located in a below-ground trench (approximately four feet deep).
+Cables connecting each unit of solar arrays will be directionally bored under county roads. - 55.
+If electrical cables are installed above-ground, the DC collection cables will be strung under each row of panels on steel arms and a steel cable attached to the steel piers.
+At the end of each row, hanging brackets would connect several racks/rows of cables to a common collection point near their assigned inverter/transformer skid where the cables will be routed below-ground at the minimum depth of at least four feet below grade to the inverter/transformer skid.
+The electrical cables will then be routed below-ground at a minimum depth of at least four feet below grade to a distribution-type pole.
 These poles would be made of wood, approximately 18" in diameter, up to 30 feet in height, and spaced approximately 200 feet apart.
-The electrical cables will then be strung on poles to the Project substation.78

-54. Electrical cables may also be installed in a hybrid, above-ground and belowground configuration.
+The electrical cables will then be strung on poles to the Project substation.
+80 - 56.
+Electrical cables may also be installed in a hybrid, above-ground and below-ground configuration.
 In a hybrid configuration, the DC collection cables would be strung under rows of panels on steel arms and a steel cable attached to the steel piers.
 At the end of each row, hanging routed brackets would connect several racks/rows of cables to a common collection point near their assigned inverter/transformer skid where the cables will be routed below-ground at a minimum depth of at least four feet below grade to the inverter/transformer skid.
 The electrical cables will then be routed below-ground at a minimum depth of at least four feet below grade to the Project substation.
-Cables connecting each unit of solar arrays will be directionally bored under county roads.79

-55. The Project will use a Supervisory Control and Data Acquisition ("SCADA") system to control and monitor the Project.
-The SCADA communications systems provides status views of electrical and mechanical data, operation and fault status, meteorological data, and grid station data.80
+Cables connecting each unit of solar arrays will be directionally bored under county roads.81 - 57.
+The Project will use a Supervisory Control and Data Acquisition ("SCADA") system to control and monitor the Project.
+The SCADA communications systems provides status

-56. The Project will meet all Rock County setbacks for large solar energy systems.81

-57. Xcel Energy has entered into a power purchase agreement with Elk Creek for the power generated by the Project and intends to use the power generated by the Project to satisfy the growing demand for Xcel Energy's customers under its RenewableConnect Program.82

-58. The total Project-installed capital costs are estimated to be approximately \$118 million.83
+- views of electrical and mechanical data, operation and fault status, meteorological data, and grid station data.
+82 - 58.
+The Project will meet all Rock County setbacks for large solar energy systems.
+83 - 59.
+Xcel Energy has entered into a power purchase agreement with Elk Creek for the power generated by the Project and intends to use the power generated by the Project to satisfy the growing demand for Xcel Energy's customers under its RenewableConnect Program.84 - 60.
+The total Project-installed capital costs are estimated to be approximately \$118 million.
+85